 Unknown to all but a select few, Elira had not been the only member of house Tarn to survive that night.
 One other had survived, the man who had seen the very beginning of this second war and vowed in a heart robbed of its innocence to exact his own revenge and right the wrongs that he had seen.
 In that twenty-year period, where Syllia carried out her guerrilla campaign laying waste to remote towns and villages and bringing together her scattered, captive brethren, the last heir of the house of Tarn had grown and forged himself with a single-minded purpose.
 He had survived the murder of his family, and he had vowed revenge on the murderer of his house… and with that vow came a conviction to restore the proper order.

-Two wrongs did not make a right, and these causes could not be reconciled.
 Such were the chains wrought by bloodshed and suffering, the fetters of hate constraining souls and fates to a road that could bring only misery and death.
-This was the nature of the world, and no god or hero could change it.
+This was the nature of the world, and no god or hero could change it… at least not in the minds and souls of those that wore them.

 The boy, Andrew Tarn, had been found by chance.
 A hunter tracking game near the Tarn estate – a poacher, really – had seen the light show in the manor, and the shouting and loud noises.
 Curious, he had sneaked close… and he had spied a dark form fleeing through the front gate garbed in aught but rags.
 A peasant, he had never seen one up close before… but he still recognized an elf when he saw one.
 Watching one in motion, elves moved nothing like humans.
 Humans twitched and jerked, sputtered and started, but the dark elf he saw that night flowed like poured water or spilling silk.
 He considered pegging her with an arrow in the leg and bringing her back to her masters for a reward.
 Elves were valuable family heirlooms, and if they weren’t kindly treated they were still much coveted.
 The return of a fleeing elf slave would usually net a fine sum.